1. Use of Personal Data

 Newsletter and other information will only be forwarded to users upon their express wish at the time of registration.

-Docear uses so-called „Cookies“ to analyse the use of the software and to improve the functionality of the software.
+Docear uses so-called „Cookies“ to analyse the use of the website and to improve the functionality of the website.

 A cookie is a small file containing a string of characters that is sent to the user’s computer when he visits a website.
 When the website is visited again, the cookie allows that site to recognize the browser.
 Cookies may store user preferences and other information.
 The user may reset the browser to refuse all cookies or to indicate when a cookie is being sent.
 However, some website features or services may not function properly without cookies.